 On Aug.
 10, the Amherst Asian Alumni Network (AAAN) wrote an open letter to President Biddy Martin, Provost and Dean of the Faculty Catherine Epstein and the board of trustees calling on the college to commit immediately to establishing its own Asian/Pacific/American (A/P/A) studies major.

 The letter, published on AAAN’s website, has received nearly 250 signatures from students, faculty and alumni at the time of publication.
-In response to the letter, the administration stated that they are working to hire more faculty specializing in A/P/A studies and do expect an A/P/A studies major to be formed in the future.
+The administration has not publicly issued a response to the letter, but told The Student that they are working to hire more faculty specializing in A/P/A studies and do expect an A/P/A studies major to be formed in the future.

 The AAAN is an alumni-led group that seeks to support and advocate for the needs and interests of Asian-identifying members of the college community.
 Their open letter came in the wake of surging anti-Asian racism during the pandemic and student dissatisfaction with the administration’s response to such hate.

 In the letter, the AAAN wrote that the college has not made good on its “commitment to educating students on the experiences of Asian Americans,” pointing to the mere three courses in A/P/A studies being offered in the Fall 2021 semester.
 The letter professed that the establishment of A/P/A studies is indispensable for creating a truly anti-racist curriculum, as well as supporting Asian- and Pacific Islander-identifying students at Amherst.